narusemotoki/blogging/README.rst

         # You can conbinate with other handlers.
     }

-    # If you call init function without second parameter(name), blogging setup root logger.
+    # If you call init function without second parameter(name), exlogging setup root logger.
-    blogging.init(config)
+    exlogging.init(config)

-    bloging.debug("Hello blogging!")
+    bloging.debug("Hello exlogging!")

     # If you want to use named logger, you can call init function with config and name
-    blogging.init(config, 'example')
+    exlogging.init(config, 'example')

     # You can access named logger via getLogger function
-    example_logger = blogging.getLogger('example')
+    example_logger = exlogging.getLogger('example')
     example_logger.info('You named logger')

-blogging or getLogger response object has `debug`, `info`, `warning`, `error`, `exception` and `critical` functions.
+exlogging or getLogger response object has `debug`, `info`, `warning`, `error`, `exception` and `critical` functions.
 If you pass  'warning` as `level` in config dict to init function, when you call `warning`, `error`, `critical` or `critical`, it will be logged, but when you call `info` or `debug` function, it is not logged.

-Logger is common in your application, so you can setup logger via blogging at your application entry point, you can use the logger anywhere.
+Logger is common in your application, so you can setup logger via exlogging at your application entry point, you can use the logger anywhere.

 Handlers
 ========